hongphinguyen/caravan-player/readme.md

 ```sh
 mkdir ./src/assets/caravan-player
 ```
-#####Put all your music files into this folder.
-You are allowed to arrange the music files into subfolders as well.
+##### Put all your music files into this folder.
 Make sure the mp3 files has the required id3 tags (title, artist name, album name) and an album art.

+##### Thanks to a recent update, you can now arrange your music files in different subfolders as long as they're all in the caravan-player folder.

 ##### Right now only .mp3 files are allowed.
 I will add more audio extensions support in the future.

 Consider converting your mp3 files to 128kbp to reduce file size and improve loading speed.